CIS565-Fall-2017/Project6-Vulkan-Grass-Rendering/README.md

 ![](img/no_culling_chart.PNG)

-When comparing the perfomance boost of all three culling tests on the renderer, the difference between them is negligible.
+When comparing the performance boost of all three culling tests on the renderer, the difference between them is negligible.
 However, as we increase the number of blades we can start to identify which culling test better improves the performance of the renderer as seen in the chart below.
 The distance test provides the best results, followed by the view-frustum test then finally the orientation test being the least significant.